espresso/espresso/README.md

 The overhead are calculated by dividing 1000 milliseconds to **framework’s standard speed**.

-The **framework’s standard speed** are the speed of HelloWorld app running on top of given framework.
+The **framework’s standard speed** are the speed of a "HelloWorld" app running on top of given framework.

 The **framework’s standard speed** means nothing by itself.
 It is only used to calculate the framework’s overhead.

-Tested apps will run on Thin web server and will return a trivial "Hello World!" response.
+Tested apps will run on `Thin` web server and will return a trivial "Hello World!" response.

 Hardware used:

   Processor Name: Intel Core i5
   Processor Speed: 3.31 GHz
   Number of Processors: 1
   Total Number of Cores: 4
   Memory: 8 GB

 To run tests on your hardware, clone Espresso Framework repository and execute `rake overhead` inside it.

 Test results:

   ---
         Speed  Overhead  1ms-app  5ms-app  10ms-app  20ms-app  50ms-app  100ms-app
     espresso  5518   0.18ms  847    193    98    49    19    9
      sinatra  3629   0.28ms  783    189    97    49    19    9
      rails  792  1.26ms  442    159    88    47    19    9
   ---

 **1ms-app** shows your app speed when your actions takes **1ms** to run.<br>
 **10ms-app** shows your app speed when your actions takes **10ms** to run.<br>